-Taurine Grows New Brain Cells
+Taurine Triggers New Brain Cells To Grow

-Low levels of taurine have been observed in patients with Parkinson’s disease.8 Besides, taurine levels fall significantly with age, leaving the brain, heart, kidneys, and other tissues deprived of this vital healing compound —one capable of rescuing dying cells and restoring cellular communication.7 We are beginning to recognize that with age, many can experience a taurine deficiency that is a real and fundamental threat to health.
+Low levels of taurine have been observed in patients with Parkinson’s disease.8 Besides, taurine levels fall significantly with age, leaving the brain, heart, kidneys, and other tissues deprived of this vital healing compound capable of rescuing dying cells and restoring cellular communication.9 We are beginning to recognize that as we age, many of us may experience a taurine deficiency that is a real and fundamental threat to health.

 A study published in the journal Stem Cell Research found that taurine supplementation in middle-aged mice increased the growth of new cells in regions of the brain associated with learning and memory.
-It accomplished this by activating “hibernating” stem cells that were then capable of maturing into several different kinds of cells.12
+It accomplished this by activating “hibernating” stem cells that were then capable of maturing into several different kinds of cells.13

-In animals, taurine deficiency impairs brain growth by delaying normal neuronal development.14 Lab studies show that taurine can reverse this problem.
+In animals, taurine deficiency impairs brain growth by delaying normal neuronal development.15 Lab studies show that taurine can reverse this problem.
 When taurine-deficient brain cells are grown in culture and then taurine is added, it results in a sharp increase in the development of new cells.
 This is attributed to multiple mechanisms of action, including

 - improved mitochondrial function;